Lucien-Mo/Revsez/README.md

 2 - In the menu choose 2 and copy the scripts in and on your target pc you need to replace all IPAddress in for your IP ( attacker ) and after change the extension by .bat ( batch file ) and you need your target to execute this file.
+Now i've created a batch file "PAYLER" that change all the things that need to be changed.
+Your payload after used PAYLER will be in a .modifie files normally.

 3 - Before your target execute this file, you need to install a listener by in the menu, choosing 3 and in the cmd that starts,